reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/tutorials/extending-cmdlets.md

 ---
 layout: powershell
 category: Tutorials - Powershell
-title: Extend cmdlets
----

-# Extending cmdlets using scripts and Functions
+title: Extending cmdlets using scripts and Functions
 ---

 ## Example 1: Script to export data for specific devices